redhat-openshift-ecosystem/community-operators-prod/README.md

 work well in OCP versions higher than the value informed.
 Also, by defining a valid OCP range via the annotation `com.redhat.openshift.versions` into the `metadata/annotations.yaml` for our solution does **not** end up shipped on OCP/OKD versions where it cannot be installed.

-> WARNING: `olm.maxOpenShiftVersion` should ONLY be used if you are 100% sure that your Operator bundle version cannot work in upper releases.
-Otherwise,
+> WARNING: `olm.maxOpenShiftVersion` should ONLY be used if you are 100% sure that your Operator bundle version
-> you might provide a bad user experience since cluster admins will be unable to upgrade their clusters with your solution installed.
-Then, if you do not
+> cannot work in upper releases.
+Otherwise, you might provide a bad user experience.
+Be aware that cluster admins
+> will be unable to upgrade their clusters with your solution installed.
+Then, suppose you do not provide any upper
-> provide any upper version and a valid path it can result in them remove the whole solution to move forward.
+> version and a valid upgrade path for those who have your Operator installed be able to upgrade it and consequently
+> be allowed to upgrade their cluster version (i.e from OCP 4.10 to 4.11).
+In that case, cluster admins might
+> choose to uninstall your Operator and no longer use it so that they can move forward and upgrade their cluster
+> version without it.

 Please, make sure you check the following announcements:
 - [How to deal with removal of v1beta1 CRD removals in Kubernetes 1.22 / OpenShift 4.9](https://github.com/redhat-openshift-ecosystem/community-operators-prod/discussions/138)